ewencedr/particle_fm/README.md

 </details>

-## 🌟 Additional Features
+## 🌟 Features

-- Training and Evaluation of models
-- Callbacks for logging and visualization
-- Preprocessing and postprocessing of data
-- Notebooks for quick training and evaluation
-- Notebooks for tinkering with loss functions and architectures
-- EMA implementation (Exponential Moving Average)
+⭐️ Easily train multiple models on various particle physics datasets

+⭐️ Lightning DataModules provided for each dataset to allow easy exchange of datasets with automatic preprocessing and postprocessing

+⭐️ Lightning Callbacks provided for each dataset to automatically evaluation during training and log to [wandb](https://wandb.ai/site) and [comet](https://www.comet.com/site/) (EMA callback also available)

-- Best Practices for coding thanks to the [Lightning-Hydra-Template](<>) with all major benefits of [PyTorch Lightning](https://www.pytorchlightning.ai/index.html) and [Hydra](https://hydra.cc/docs/intro/) (configurations, logging, multi-gpu, datamodules for easy exchange of datasets, etc.)
+⭐️ Best Practices for coding thanks to the [Lightning-Hydra-Template](https://github.com/ashleve/lightning-hydra-template) with all major benefits of [PyTorch Lightning](https://www.pytorchlightning.ai/index.html) and [Hydra](https://hydra.cc/docs/intro/) (configurations, logging, multi-gpu, datamodules, callbacks, hyperparameter search, continuous integration etc.).
+See [Lightning-Hydra-Template](https://github.com/ashleve/lightning-hydra-template) for more information.

 ## ⚡️ Quickstart